2000 Cadillac Northstar LMP-01 - LMP900

 Sam Says

 “ Few factory efforts of the early 2000s were as bold or as memorable as Cadillac’s assault on Le Mans.
 They may not have matched Audi’s relentless efficiency over 24 hours, but there was no mistaking the car’s raw speed, technical sophistication and sheer presence.
-This chassis distils the best of that brief but captivating era — a genuine ex-works machine with huge history that would be as well suited to a competitive return in historic racing, or to take pride of place in a museum or significant private collection."
+This chassis distils the best of that brief but captivating era — a genuine ex-works machine with significant history that would be as well suited to a competitive return in historic racing, or to take pride of place in a museum or significant private collection."

 GallEry